bakerwm/TRIBEpipe/docs/source/Tutorial.rst

             └── wtRNA.mapping_stat.csv

 There are three folders within ``resutls``: ``gDNA``, ``TRIBE`` and ``wt_RNA``.

-within each folder, there are three folders:
+within each folder, there are three sub-folders:

 - ``input_reads`` : save the clean reads and \*.json statistics file